renatols-jf/spboot-chassi/README.md

 - Creation of behavior flows using yml or other configuration tools.
 Possibly another project that uses this one as lib.
 - Refactor undocumented proxy and genesis APIs to support external use.
+-
 # Sample project
+The Sample project is based on version `0.0.2`.
+An update is soon to come.
 [Demo Application](https://github.com/renatols-jf/spboot-chassis-demo)